JuanJoseSolorzano/JuanJoseSolorzano.github.io/stuff.md

     - Automated self-service.
     - Feedback loops and data-driven responsability.

-# Infrestructre as code
+## Infrestructre as code
     - Described an executable textual format.
     - Configure using that description.
     - Configure the system .
     - Never perform configurations manually.
     - Use version control.

-# Continuous Integration and Continuous Delevery.
+## Continuous Integration and Continuous Delevery.
     - CI/CD is not one thing.
     - Continuous Integration is: Continuously building, testing, and merging to master.
     - Continuous Delivery is: Continuosly deploying to a production-like environment.

+# Align teams with the business
+    - Each team has its own mission aligned with the business.
+    - Teams have end-to-end responsibility for what they build.
+    - Teams should have a long term mission.

+## There is no DevOps Teams.
+    - DevOps is the jpractice of development and operations engineers working together during the intire software lifecycle, following Lean and Agile principles that allow them to deliver high-qualitiy results.

+##